darwinist-ou/darwinist-website/_case-study/access-holding.md

 Based on the lessons of the previous Skill Sprint with Marijana and Dusko, high quality data and access to a good development environment were provided.

 Mwaka and Marcus learned to write complex queries and programs to extract and transform data from different sources.
 They gained a deep insight into the constraints, features and structure of the database, and how that related to their business.

+After the Sprint, Mwaka had this to say:

+<p class="box has-background-dark">“Participating in the Skill Sprint has given me a much deeper understanding of our core banking system database and the constraints it puts on our business.
+I can start hiring dedicated data analysts and be able to direct their work.
+It was a great experience, more so due to the Agile approach and the passion that the coach has for what he does..”</p>

 By the end, they were able to quickly query and process millions of rows of data, far exceeding the capacity of their previous Excel-based method.
 After the Skill Sprint, they reported feeling much more in-touch with the business and its IT systems and are planning on running further Skill Sprints for their subordinates.